layerai-archive/dbt-layer/README.md

 ### AutoML

-You can automatically build state-of-the-art ML models using your own dbt models with plain SQL.
-To train an AutoML model all you have to do is pass your model type, input data (features) and target column you want to predict to `layer.automl()` in your SQL.
+You can automatically build state-of-art ML models using your own dbt models with plain SQL.
+To train an AutoML model, all you have to do is pass your intended model type, the input data (features), and the target column you want to predict to the `layer.automl()` SQL function in a dbt model.

 _Syntax:_
 ```